hms-dbmi-cellenics/cellenics-utils/README.md

 Sets up an ssh tunneling/port forwarding session for the rds server in a given environment.

 Example: set up an ssh tunnel to one of the staging rds endpoints
-    biomage rds tunnel -i staging
+    cellenics rds tunnel -i staging

 #### rds run

 Run a command in the database cluster using IAM if necessary.
-Important: If you're not trying to connect in development, you'll need to run `biomage rds tunnel -i staging` first in a different terminal.
+Important: If you're not trying to connect in development, you'll need to run `cellenics rds tunnel -i staging` first in a different terminal.

 Example: login into postgre console in staging
-    biomage rds run psql
+    cellenics rds run psql

 Example: dump the in staging
-    biomage rds run psql
+    cellenics rds run psql

-See `biomage rds run --help` for more details.
+See `cellenics rds run --help` for more details.